KarneyenkaDzmitry/Vue-basic/README.md

 5. Add an array of sizes to the data and use v-for to display them in a list.
 6. Create a new button and method to decrement the value of cart.
 7. Add color variants and set up a listener for moseover of color for changing image according to the color.
+8. Change text of colors into colored styled boxes.
+9. If the product is out of stock, disable the add to Cart button.

 <!-- ### Dependencies